OutSystems/docs-support/src/enterprise/licensing/overview/app-object-count.md

 * Tabs and pop-up windows created as distinct screens in Service Studio, such as with traditional web apps, count as 1 AO for each screen.
 * Tooltips do not contribute to the AO count.

-## Details on AO counting for Database Tables
+## Details on AO counting for Entities/Database Tables
-* Tables you create within the OutSystems platform database each count as 1 AO.
+* Entities you create within the OutSystems platform database (each entity is a database table) each count as 1 AO.
-* Tables you import from external databases for use in your app each count as 1 AO.
+* Entities you import from external databases (e.g., a table or a view) for use in your app each count as 1 AO.
 * Entities using local storage, such as for use with mobile apps, each count as 1 AO.
 * Tables created by the OutSystems platform, such as the Users table where end user information is stored, do not contribute to the AO count.